openvinotoolkit/model_server/docs/accelerators.md

 openvino/model_server:latest-gpu --config_path /opt/model/config.json --port 9001
 ```

 2. When using just a single model, you can start OpenVINO Model Server without the config.json file.
 To do so, use the run command together with additional parameters, like so:

 ```bash
 docker run -d --rm --device=/dev/dri --group-add=$(stat -c "%g" /dev/dri/render* | head -n 1) \
 -u $(id -u):$(id -g) -v ${PWD}/models/public/resnet-50-tf/:/opt/model:ro -p 9001:9001 \
 openvino/model_server:latest-gpu --model_path /opt/model --model_name resnet --port 9001 --target_device 'MULTI:GPU,CPU'
 ```

-The deployed model will perform inference on both Intel Movidius Neural Compute Stick and CPU.
+The deployed model will perform inference on both GPU and CPU.
-The total throughput will be roughly equal to the sum of CPU and Intel Movidius Neural Compute Stick throughputs.
+The total throughput will be roughly equal to the sum of GPU and CPU throughput.

 ## Using Heterogeneous Plugin

 The [HETERO plugin](https://docs.openvino.ai/2024/openvino-workflow/running-inference/inference-devices-and-modes/hetero-execution.html) makes it possible to distribute inference load of one model
 among several computing devices.
 That way different parts of the deep learning network can be executed by devices best suited to their type of calculations.
 OpenVINO automatically divides the network to optimize the process.

 The Heterogeneous plugin can be configured using the `--target_device` parameter with the pattern of: `HETERO:<DEVICE_1>,<DEVICE_2>`.
 The order of devices will define their priority, in this case making `device_1` the primary and `device_2` the fallback one.

 Here is a config example using heterogeneous plugin with GPU as the primary device and CPU as a fallback.